rhnnegi1986/Customer-Segmentation-Report-for-Arvato-Financial-Services-/README.txt

 8. TOTAL - Individuals with 100% Online-transactions within the last 12 months are extreamly likely to become Arvato Financials Services customers.
 9. DIETARY SUPPLEMENTS - Our Analysis was able to predict that individuals who have a transactional activity in DIETARY SUPPLEMENTS for 24 months or higher are likely to become Arvato Financials Services customer as well.
 10. ALL OTHER CATEGORIES - Finally our analysis also predicted that individuals whose transational activity is extreamly high in All Other product Categories are very likely to become customers of Arvato Financials Services as well.

+Medium Blog for this project can be found at : https://medium.com/@rhnnegi/customer-segmentation-report-for-arvato-financial-services-2dcc7c973c2b